mayorian/PromptValidator/README.md

 ---

-## 🧠 What Is This?
+## 🧠 The Rocket Introduction!

-**Prompt Validator** is a real-time linguistic analysis engine for Large Language Model prompts.
+**Prompt Validator** is a real-time, static syntax analysis engine for Large Language Model prompts.

 It inspects your prompt *before* it reaches an LLM and evaluates: